-The volume of subject imports decreased substantially during each year of the period of investigation.91 The market share of subject imports, both as a percentage of open market consumption and as a percentage of total apparent consumption, also decreased substantially in each year of the period of investigation.92 At the same time, the market share of domestic producers increased.
-As a percentage of U.S. open market consumption, the domestic producers' share rose from percent in 1994 to in 1995, and then to percent in 1996.93 As a percentage of total apparent consumption, the domestic producers' share rose from percent in 1996.94 In light of the substantial declines in the volume and market share of subject imports and the other factors discussed below, we do not view either the absolute levels of subject imports or their market share to be significant.
+The volume of subject imports decreased substantially during each year of the period of investigation.
+The market share of subject imports, both as a percentage of open market consumption and as a percentage of total apparent consumption, also decreased substantially in each year of the period of investigation.
+At the same time, the market share of domestic producers increased.
+As a percentage of U.S. open market consumption, the domestic producers' share rose from \\\ percent in 1994 to \\\ in 1995, and then to \\\ percent in 1996.
+As a percentage of total apparent consumption, the domestic producers' share rose from 88.1 percent in 1994 to 93.2 percent in 1995, and then to 95.6 percent in 1996.
+In light of the substantial declines in the volume and market share of subject imports and the other factors discussed below, we do not view either the absolute levels of subject imports or their market share to be significant.